 Samsung Galaxy Tab S4

-On the premium side of the spectrum, the Samsung Galaxy Tab S4 manages to take the top spot in the Android space.
+2018’s Tab S4 continues to be a star performer even though it is pretty old.
+Its internals are still better than most mid-range tablets and the recent Android 9 Pie update leaves little to complain about.
 The high-end tablet features an industry-leading Super AMOLED display that is paired with four speakers and it comes bundled with the S Pen stylus.
 You can even attach an external keyboard to enhance its productivity while the Samsung DeX will help you exploit its full potential.
 It proved to be an outstanding performer when it comes to battery.
-The only downside to this tablet is the lack of fingerprint scanner, despite the fact it costs upwards of $649.
+The only downside to this tablet is the lack of fingerprint scanner, despite the fact it was priced at $649.

 Huawei MediaPad M5 10

 Last year’s MediaPad M5 10 tablet from Huawei continues to be a recommended tablet since it is a great overall package.
 Besides bringing a respectable set of features to the table, the device also has support for a desktop mode, that is inspired by Samsung DeX, and you can even attach a magnetic keyboard to complete your portable productivity setup.
 It offers a decent battery life and also has a stereo speaker setup.
 Huawei heavily customizes its software which may not be suitable for everyone and it also lacks a headphone jack.